 Table of Contents

 What is TDS?

-TDS or Tax Deducted at Source is a specific amount which reduced when a certain payment like salary, commission, rent, interest, professional fees, etc is made.
-The person who makes the payment deducts tax at source, and the person who receives a payment/income has the liability to pay tax.
-It lowers tax evasion because tax will be collected at the time of making a payment
+TDS or Tax Deducted at Source is a specific amount that is reduced when a certain payment like salary, commission, rent, interest, professional fees, etc. is made.
+The person who makes the payment deducts tax at the source, while the person who receives a payment/income has the liability to pay tax.
+It lowers tax evasion because the tax will be collected at the time of making a payment.

 When should TDS be deducted and who is liable to deduct?

-- In case of paying rent by you either as an individual or HUF where the amount payable exceeds Rs.50,000 then a TDS at 5% will be deducted even if your books are not liable for tax audit.
-You will not be required to apply for Tax Deduction Account Number (TAN) if you are liable to have TDS deducted at 5%.
+- In case of rent payment by an individual or HUF member, where the amount payable exceeds Rs.50,000, then a TDS at 5% will be deducted even if your books are not liable for a tax audit.
+You will not be required to apply for a Tax Deduction Account Number (TAN) if you are liable to have TDS deducted at 5%.

 - In case you failed to submit the investment proof to your employer and the bank deducted the TDS, you can file a return and claim a refund of it, provided your total taxable income is below the total taxable limit.

-Let’s assume that a start-up company called ABC Pvt.
-Ltd. pays Rs.90,000 as rent every month to whoever owns the property.
+Let’s assume that a start-up company pays Rs.90,000 as rent every month to whoever owns the property.
 The TDS applicable to the amount is 10%, so the company must subtract Rs.9,000 and pay Rs.81,000 to the property owner.
 In this case, the owner of the property will receive Rs.81,000 following TDS.
-The owner can add the gross amount of Rs.90,000 to his income, thereby allowing him to take credit of the Rs.9,000 that has already been deducted by ABC Pvt.
-Ltd.
+The owner can add the gross amount of Rs.90,000 to his income, thereby allowing him to take credit for the Rs.9,000 that has already been deducted by the company.

 Types of TDS